Kaimur district: History

 Kaimur district was established on 17 March 1991 when it was split off from Rohtas district.
 It was called Bhabua district until 1994, when it was renamed to its current name.

 The earliest evidence of human habitation in the district consists of rock paintings in the Lehda forest that date to around 20,000 years ago.
 In June 2012, erotic Pala sculptures were excavated in the village of Baidyanath.

 It is currently a part of the Red Corridor.

 In the other side it is associated with belief of Hindus it is Penitential of Atri (Sanskrit: अत्रि) or Attri Rishi & one of the oldest temple in India of Maa Mundeshwari Temple which is the part of attraction of tourism.

 Geography

 Kaimur district occupies an area of 3362 km2, comparatively equivalent to Russia's Vaygach Island.
-Geographically, the district can be divided into two parts viz. (i) Hilly area and (ii) Plain area.
-The hilly area is Kaimur plateau (also known as Rohtas plateau).
+Geographically, the district can be divided into two parts: a hilly area and a plains area.
+The hilly area is known as the Kaimur plateau (also known as Rohtas plateau).
 The plain area on the western side is flanked by the rivers Karmanasa and the Durgavati.
 The Kudra river lies on it eastern side.
-The district of Buxar of Bihar State and the district of Ghazipur of U.P.
-State bound it on the North.
-On the south is the district of Rohtas of Bihar State and on the West is the district of Chandauli and Mirzapur of the U.P.
-State.
-On the East is district of Rohtas of Bihar State.
+Buxar district of Bihar State and Ghazipur district of Uttar Pradesh bound it on the north.
+On the south is Rohtas district of Bihar and on the west is Chandauli district and Mirzapur district of Uttar Pradesh.
+On the east is Rohtas district of Bihar.

 Kaimur district has a large forest cover, measuring roughly hectares which contains the Kaimur Wildlife Sanctuary, home to tigers, leopards and chinkaras.
 Waterfalls like Karkat Waterfall and Telhar are present here.